Civil War in Spain – International Brigades Mail

 Anti-fascists from all over the world – communists, socialists, and anarchists – rallied to support the Spanish republic.
 Volunteers from abroad formed International Brigades to fight against General Franco’s Nationalist armies.

-On the back are “Correo de Campaña” International Brigades field post datestamps, a boxed magenta Republican military censor mark, and a March 9, roller air mail transit mark of Le Bourget airport, France, routing necessitated by the dwindling support for Republican Spain internationally.
-The March 10 arrival datestamp of Prague is on the front.
+On the back (shown below) are “Correo de Campaña” International Brigades field post datestamps, a boxed magenta Republican military censor mark, and a March 9, roller air mail transit mark of Le Bourget airport, France, routing necessitated by the dwindling support for Republican Spain internationally.
+The March 10 arrival datestamp of Prague is on the front (shown above).

 Download Frame 4 – Page 1 as a PDF